Skip to contents

 API stability

 spicy is in active pre-1.0 development.
-Per the policy documented in NEWS.md and the package roadmap, breaking changes are made deliberately at minor-version bumps and are always announced in NEWS.md.
+Breaking changes are made deliberately at minor-version bumps and are always announced in NEWS.md.
 The API surface is partitioned as follows; users planning to embed spicy in production pipelines or downstream packages should rely on the stable surface.

 Stable (signature and behaviour preserved across 0.y.z and into 1.0.0; documented changes only):